Paula Tilbrook: Career

 In 1994, Tilbrook joined the ITV soap opera Emmerdale as Betty Eagleton, a character known for her love of gossip and her on-screen relationship with Seth Armstrong (played by Stan Richards).
 Initially signed to appear in only three episodes, she remained in the role for 21 years, and at the time of her departure was the longest-running female cast member.
 In April 2015, it was announced that Tilbrook would be retiring from acting and her final scenes as Betty aired on 25 May, which saw the character leave for Australia.
 She briefly reprised her role in Emmerdale on Christmas Day 2015, when Betty appeared via Skype to speak to the villagers.

-Personal life
+Personal life and death

 Tilbrook was married to Leslie Hall from 1952 until his death in 1985 from Alzheimer's disease.
 They had a son, Greg (born November 1953), and a daughter, Gaynor (born January 1957).
-From 1962, she lived in Altrincham.
+From 1962 onwards, she lived in Altrincham, Cheshire (later part of Greater Manchester).

-Tilbrook died on 1 December 2019 aged 89; her death was not announced by her family until July 2020.
+Tilbrook died on 1 December 2019, aged 89; however, her death was not announced by her family until July 2020.